All Episodes

 The president is excited about this.

-And I think the reality is that Hamas it can't be two things at once.
+And I think the reality is that Hamas, it can't be two things at once.

 It can't be this all-powerful, all-menacing terrorist organization and a decimated military force that is a quote annoyance to the Arabs.

-But basically the moderate wing of Hamas has been in control because the Israelis have assassinated them all in the last two years.
+But basically, the moderate wing of Hamas has been in control because the Israelis have assassinated them all in the last two years.

-And for the Israelis to basically sabotage yet another deal, uh, I think would be really a bridge too far.
+And for the Israelis to basically sabotage yet another deal, I think would be really a bridge too far.

-I think we will have something inked base case.
+I think we will have something inked, base case.

-I think we will get something, and then the open questions will be how does this look?
+And then the open questions will be, how does this look?

 How does this look?